Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Power method

-One way to compute the algebraically smallest eigenvalue $\lambda_1$ of $\bH$ is to apply the power method to the matrix exponential $e^{-\bH}$.
+One way to compute the algebraically smallest eigenvalue $\lambda_1$ of a symmetric positive definite matrix $\bH$ is to apply the power method to the matrix exponential $e^{-\bH}$.
 If $\lambda_1$ is simple, the power method converges linearly to the desired eigenpair $(\lambda_1, \bfx)$ at the rate $e^{\lambda_2 - \lambda_1}$.
 This approach is generally not recommended because working with the matrix exponential $e^{-\bH}$ can be costly.
-In fact, computing $e^{-\bH}$ or applying $e^{-\bH}$ to a vector may be harder than computing eigenvalues of $\bH$.
-However, when $\bH$ has the structure exhibited in \eqref{eq:H}, $e^{-\bH t}$ may be approximated by a simpler form that makes it possible to perform a power iteration to $e^{-\bH t}$ for a small $t$.
+In fact, computing $e^{-\bH}$ or applying $e^{-\bH}$ to a vector may be harder than computing selected eigenvalues of $\bH$.
+However, when $\bH$ has the structure exhibited in \eqref{eq:H}, $e^{-\bH t}$ may be approximated by a simpler form that makes it possible to (approximately) perform a power iteration for $e^{-\bH t}$ if $t$ is sufficiently small.

-Throughout this section, we will make use of iTR matrices which are graphically represented as follows
+Throughout this section, we will make use of iTR matrices, which are graphically represented as follows

 where all indices $i_k,j_k$ run from 1 to $d$ and each $A(j,i)$ is a matrix of size $r \times r$, with $r$ referred to as the \emph{rank} of $\bA$.